ycanerol/pymer/README.md

 # rsurround
-Analysis and plotting code for my Master's project in Gollisch lab
+Collection of Python scripts for analyzing extracellular multielectrode array recordings from the retina in the Gollisch lab, Göttingen.

+# Installing
+## Adding path variables
 Folder paths to `modules/` and `external_libs/` should be added to your python path variable, so that the imports can work.